Skip to main content

 Steamed baos.
 Photo by Joan Tran

 Baos, sometimes also called bao buns, are steamed Asian dumplings with a filling.
 Traditionally, they are stuffed with marinated pork belly, but there are now many different variations - not least since David Chang started serving them at his restaurant Momofuku in New York City.
 The dough for the baos is a simple yeast dough that becomes extremely soft and fluffy when steamed.
-The combination of this soft shell and the spicy filling is simply superb
+The combination of this soft shell and the spicy filling is simply superb.

-Here are recipes for two vegetarian versions - but of course the sky’s the limit when it comes to filling!
+Here are recipes for two vegetarian versions - but of course, the sky’s the limit when it comes to filling!
 There are also different ways of making the pockets yourself: Some recipes call for them to be shaped like half-open taco shells, rather than closed.
 In this recipe, I make traditional dumpling pockets that are completely closed.

 Baos are steamed in a pot - often a bamboo basket placed inside the pot.
 To prevent the baos from sticking to the basket, it is best to use a piece of baking paper cut to size.
 The basket will often hold two or three dumplings at a time: this is about enough for one person, so be prepared to make several batches before you have enough dumplings.
 You can keep the finished dumplings warm in the oven, for example.

 If you don’t have a bamboo basket, you can use an ordinary steamer or buy one from an Asian shop.
-Pay attention not only to the diameter of the basket, but also to its height: for the baos to cook slowly in the steam, you need to be able to put the lid on the pot when the basket is in place.
+Pay attention not only to the diameter of the basket but also to its height: for the baos to cook slowly in the steam, you need to be able to put the lid on the pot when the basket is in place.
 If you don’t have a bamboo basket or steamer, you might want to consider using the steam function on your oven.

 This recipe requires a bit of patience - so it’s worth making more than two portions.
 Baos are also easy to make and freeze: Once steamed, simply allow them to cool and put them in a freezer bag with some greaseproof paper between them.
 To reheat, simply defrost and steam again for about 7 minutes.